johnpapa/HotTowel/README.md

 1. Add your own server-side code, preferably Entity Framework and WebAPI (which really shine with BreezeJS).
 2. Replace the home and details view and viewmodels with your own views and viewmodels.
 3. Update the navigation routes in shell.js (search for TODO).
-4. Update the startup page in shell.js (search for TODO)
+4. Update the startup module in shell.js (search for TODO)
 5. Add code to your new viewmodels to get data
 6. Add code to your new views to bind and display the data